xuefeng16513/6156_Final_Project/Readme.md

 The new training set used color jepg images instead of grayscale images:
 https://www.kaggle.com/datasets/debashishsau/aslamerican-sign-language-aplhabet-dataset/data

+Run 123D_extract_keypoints.py on the above dataset to get a complete dataset containing hand key points.
 The complete training set and test set contain the keypoints links are as follows.
 How to use: Put them in the same directory as the model
 https://drive.google.com/file/d/1NoU9AfUhlmbvTh8knvmPwnEs_mdmw_Fp/view?usp=sharing

 The trained model file link is as follows: